Enneagram Passions: The emotional energy supporting ego fixation

 In relation to the Enneagram personality types the passions can be better understood as representing an underlying energy in support of the personality type.
 The labels used for the passions can't simply be understood through the common dictionary definition however and need a reinterpretation that aligns with the personality types.

-- Avarice - a hoarding of resources and minimizing of needs in order to avoid intrusions.
-I'm more comfortable observing the world from a distance.
+Type 5: Avarice is a hoarding of resources and minimizing of needs in order to avoid intrusions.
+"I can avoid entanglements by managing my resources."

-- Excess - energy needs to be released through activity and expression.
-It feels natural for me but I may have to sit on it when others find it too much.
+Type 8: An excess of energy that needs to be released through activity and expression.
+"This energy feels natural for me but I may have to sit on it when others find it too much."

 Type 9: Laziness is a difficulty with defining and accomplishing goals.
 "I tend to go along with what others are doing and lose myself in routine and comfort."

 Click here to learn more about the nine Enneagram personality types, type variations, type origins, and how the types use the Enneagram symbol.

 Click here for additional Enneagram tests on type, wing, instinct, and centers.